1Computer1/headpats/README.md

 The `callback` will take the `extracted` object and can return anything.

 Once all cases are added, the `cases()` object itself can be called with a value to match.
-It will match the given value through all the cases until one is found an runs its `callback`.
+It will match the given value through all the cases until one is found and runs its `callback`.
 If no case matches, an error is thrown.

 The shortcut functions `case` and `caseGuarded` on the library index is a shortcut to `cases().case` and `cases().caseGuarded`.